martin-ger/esp_wifi_repeater/README.md

 # Monitoring
 From the console a monitor service can be started ("monitor on [portno]").
 This service mirrors the traffic of the internal network in pcap format to a TCP stream.
 E.g. with a "netcat [external_ip_of_the_repeater] [portno] | sudo wireshark -k -S -i -" from an computer in the external network you can now observe the traffic in the internal network in real time.
 Use this e.g. to observe with which internet sites your internals clients are communicating.
 Be aware that this at least doubles the load on the esp and the WiFi network.
 Under heavy load this might result in some packets beeing cut short or even dropped in the monitor session.
 CAUTION: leaving this port open is a potential security issue.
 Anybody from the local networks can connect and observe your traffic.

+# Port Mapping
+In order to allow clients from the external network to connect to server port on the internal network, ports have to be mapped.
+An external port is mapped to an internal port of a specific internal IP address.
+Use the "portmap add" command for that.
+Port mappings can be listed with the "show" command and are saved with the current config.

+However, to make sure that the expected device is listening at a certain IP address, it has to be ensured the this devices has the same IP address once it or the ESP is rebooted.
+To achive this, either fixed IP adresses can be configured in the devices or the ESP has to remember its DHCP leases.
+This can be achived with the "save dhcp" command.
+It saves the current state and all DHCP leases, so that they will be restored after reboot.
+DHCP leases can be listed with the "show stats" command.

 # Known Issues
 - Configuration via TCP (write_flash) requires a good power supply.
 A large capacitor between Vcc and Gnd can help if you experience problems here.